-- Skiing or snowboarding - off-piste, or outside a designated commercial ski area that's open for use - in a professional capacity, for example as a guide or instructor - in a race of any kind - in any competition - · Anything excluded under 'What we won't cover' in the benefit you're claiming - Anything excluded under E. General exclusions things we never cover (page 85)
+- · Skiing or snowboarding - off-piste, or outside a designated commercial ski area that's open for use - in a professional capacity, for example as a guide or instructor - in a race of any kind - in any competition - · Anything excluded under 'What we won't cover' in the benefit you're claiming - Anything excluded under E. General exclusions things we never cover (page 85)

-D.13 Optional: Cruise cover
+Optional: Cruise cover

-You can add optional cover to some of the benefits in this policy for unexpected events related to cruises.
+You can add optional cover to some of the benefits in this policy for unexpected events that happen when you take a cruise.